Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 ### Excercise 6
 #### Add new server port
-configure a new server port on n9k-1 port eth1/8
+1. Configure a new server port on n9k-1 port eth1/3
+2. Remove all the openstack server ports

 ## Ansible Tips
 ### How to see which ansible modules are installed?